ssreeramj/number-trivia/README.md

 Did you know that 114 is the number of chapters in the Quran, the holy book of Islam?

 Want to know more such trivia?
-This app will enrich your trivia knowledge of numbers
+This app will enrich your trivia knowledge of numbers.

 <table>
   <tr>